Mtman1987/nexus-hub1.1/README.md

 2.  **Setup Wizard**: When you open the app for the first time, a setup dialog will appear.
     *   **Step 1: Vault Password**: Create a master password to secure your API Key Vault.
 This is stored locally in your browser.
     *   **Step 2: Eden AI Key**: This is the **primary required key**.
 Get a key from [Eden AI](https://www.edenai.co/).
 It acts as a gateway to multiple AI providers (OpenAI, Google, Anthropic, etc.).
-    *   **Optional Keys**: Add keys for other services like Discord or a direct Google AI key for fallback purposes.
+    *   **Optional Keys**: Add keys for other services like Discord, Firebase, or a direct Google AI key for fallback purposes.
+All keys are managed in the app's **API Key Vault**.

 ### 4. Enhanced Local Security (Optional)
 For an added layer of security, you can lock your vault password in a configuration file.
 This prevents the password from being changed through the UI and ensures it persists even if browser data is cleared.